lightsofapollo/gaia-taskcluster/README.md

 All dependencies are packaged in the node_modules folder but you may need to run `npm rebuild` if you encounter errors with the ngrok module (it downloads platform specific code).

+### Tests

+Commands:

+  - All tests: `npm run-script test-all`
+  - Unit tests: (these don't require credentials): `npm run-script test-unit`
+  - Integration tests: (these require credentials): `npm run-script test-integration`

+Some tests (particularly those under resources) are written to hit real servers without mocking or any kind of other abstraction and are intended to be completely end-to-end (hooks, pull requests, everything).
+This means there are some extra steps required to setup the tests.

+  1. copy projects.json.tpl to projects.json.tpl (or set TREEHEDER_PROJECT_CONFIG_URI) and fill in the credentials.

+  2. Set GH_TESTING_TOKEN to a real github token for a real "bot" user.

+  3. Some tests require the bot user to actually have credentials to the [example graph](https://github.com/taskcluster/github-graph-example) repository.
+This is the "bots" team.
+You can ping :lightsofapollo (or any other owner) for help with this if you need to run these tests locally.

+NOTE: If your running treeherder locally you can also set the `TREEHERDER_URL` environment variable to override the location of treeherder.

+TODO: Ideally to setup the integration testing environment we could build a docker container which could be reused (and saved) locally without the need to remember custom environment variables.